NiaOrg/NiaPy-examples/README.md

 # NiaPy examples
-This repository is containing various examples of usage of the [NiaPy micro-framework](https://github.com/NiaOrg/NiaPy).
+This repository contains various examples of usage of the [NiaPy micro-framework](https://github.com/NiaOrg/NiaPy).
 Each example is placed in a separate folder inside this repository with its own instructions on how to run it.

 Current list of examples: